-According to early childhood psychologist Dr. Rebecca Hershberg, founder of Little House Calls Psychological Services, staying on the same team is the best way to engage in tantrum management.
-Fatherly spoke with Dr. Hershberg to find out what exactly a tantrum is, how best to tackle them and when we can expect them to, finally, go away.
+According to early childhood psychologist Rebecca Hershberg, Ph.D., founder of Little House Calls Psychological Services, staying on the same team is the best way to engage in tantrum management.
+Fatherly spoke with Hershberg to find out what exactly a tantrum is, how best to tackle them, and when we can expect them to finally go away.

 My boys are 5- and 7-years-old.
-They’ll still occasionally lose their shit.
+They’ll still occasionally lose their sh*t.
 I thought they’d be over it by now.
-So, please, tell me: when does it stop?
+So, please, tell me: When does it stop?

 Adults have tantrums?